aainur/buildcast.ai/README.md

 **Buildcast.ai - AI-Powered Fast Learning and Revising Assistant** Transform any material into efficient learning content with AI-powered extraction, audio summaries, and interactive flashcards.
 Built with Next.js 14, TypeScript, Claude 3 Haiku, and ElevenLabs for the nFactorial AI Cup 2025.

-If you promised to read that material before a meeting or exam and now need to review it in minutes, this app is for you.
+If you promised to read that material before a meeting or exam and now need to review it in minutes or listen to it on the go - this app is for you 📚⏱️🎧

 ## ✨ Check the app